A Big Data Approach to Identifying Promising Practices in Social Media Engagement

 In 2014, President Obama created the President’s Task Force on 21st Century Policing to make recommendations on how policing practices can promote public safety while building public trust.
 The task force recommended that law enforcement agencies adopt model policies and best practices for social media.

 But little research exists on how to use social media for community relationship building in a law enforcement context.
-We are working to fill that knowledge gap, with plans to publish additional reports that explore how social media can contribute to improved police-community engagement and relationships.
+We are working to fill that knowledge gap, with reports that explore how social media can contribute to improved police-community engagement and relationships.